cb109/sublime3dsmax/README.md

 I also added the MAXScript syntax coloring file from [Rogier van Etten](http://www.linkedin.com/in/frambooz).
 Thanks to [Daniel Santana](http://github.com/dgsantana) the plugin **now also works in Sublime 3**.
+Cheers to Luca Faggion for adding support for autocompletions of the MAXScript API keywords.

 How to install using Sublime Package Control
 ------------------